 ‘The Solution Proposed by DHL is Fundamentally Wrong’.
 It Isn’t.

 The DHL solution is a radical change, operating from a brand new single distribution centre, with a new transport fleet and a new system provided by QSL – although the QSL system has been used for KFC in Germany since 2011.
 DHL’s solution potentially offers KFC a reduced depot footprint, less inventory, reduced staffing numbers, and more regular restaurant deliveries.

-Admittedly, the previous solution of six distribution centres, managed by Bidvest, had more inherent protection in case of failure, but we don’t know that DHL have not replicated this protection through existing, shared capacity, in their network.
+Admittedly, the previous solution of six distribution centres, managed by Bidvest, had more inherent protection in case of failure, but we don’t know that DHL has not replicated this protection through existing shared capacity in their network.

 Commentators have speculated that the logistics solution itself is flawed – delivering fresh food nationwide from a single distribution centre.
 However, there is no reason why a single national distribution centre, provided it has the right capacity, would not work.
 As Professor Richard Wilding, in his article on the topic for the Chartered Institute of Purchasing and Supply, stated:

 “Using a single distribution centre in the ‘Golden Rectangle’ between Milton Keynes and Rugby on the M1/M6 is a well-established and proven means of getting products to a network of outlets anywhere in the UK… Big name supermarkets have been working this way from warehouses in Daventry for many years”.